-Brand advocacy can drive exponential growth, and customer-first organizations automatically create brand advocates.
+Brand advocacy can drive exponential growth; customer-first organizations automatically create brand advocates.
 How do they do it?
 By giving their consumers a seamless experience and building a community of loyal advocates.

-To make the process more comprehensive, we’re discussing ten practical ways to successfully turn customers into brand advocates.
+To make the process more comprehensive, we discuss ten practical ways to turn customers into brand advocates successfully.

 1. Be proactive, not reactive

 People research before committing to a brand and trust customer experiences in this digital era.
 Brand advocacy can happen without heavy investment in marketing.

 To turn customers into brand advocates, you need to have a winning strategy for earning their loyalty.
 Only when you think of customers’ needs and put effort into being one step ahead will they take the effort to promote you.

 So, brands must take proactive measures — from keeping customers informed to simplifying their journey with advanced features.